johnrsibert/JonzPandemic/index.md

 The trajectory of the disease in Los Angeles County is quite different from New York City.
 Los Angeles was able to avoid the initial exponential growth phase.
 Instead, the prevalence of the disease grew relatively slowly through the spring, reaching a mid-summer peak.
-The disease was controlled for a second time, but an alarming period of exponential growth started in November.
+The disease was controlled for a second time, but **exponential growth resumed** in November.

 ## How dangerous is it?